Mass Production of Fibreglass was an Accident.

 It promised to be a composite material to take on the giants like steel and iron but be a fraction of the weight.
 Unfortunately, the technology of the day didn’t allow for the dreams of its designers and many prototype ships, planes and cars like the 1946 Stout Scarab (which sounds more like a beer-battered seafood dish than a ‘car of the future’) didn’t make into production.

-However, with advancements in technology over the past 75 years, fibreglass has developed into a material with a high tensile strength to weight ratio.
+However, with advancements in technology over the past 75 years, fibreglass and the world of composites has developed into a material with a high tensile strength to weight ratio.
 It’s ability to be molded and painted, allows fibreglass to blend with existing structures or surfaces.
 Making whatever form the fibreglass is turned into, in our case, incredibly durable, strong and lightweight canopies.

-We’ve taken over 70 years of expertise and knowledge, channeled it into each canopy we manufacture, to create a canopy that is molded to fit your vehicle and can be easily customised with our wide range of canopy accessories, to suit your lifestyle.
+We’ve taken over 70 years of expertise and knowledge, channelled it into each canopy we manufacture, to create a canopy that is moulded to fit your vehicle and can be easily customised with our wide range of canopy accessories, to suit your lifestyle.

 Don’t just get a canopy – get an Andy Cab Canopy.
 Enquire today!